cyberchitta/llm-context.py/README.md

 4. (Optional) Edit the selected file list.
 See the [Usage Guide](docs/usage.md#manually-editing-selected-files) for instructions.
 5. Run `lc-context` to generate and copy the context to your clipboard.
 6. Paste the generated context into your LLM chat, Claude Project, or GPT Knowledge Source.
-7. Inform the LLM about the presence and nature of the context you've provided, [typically via the System or Custom prompt](docs/usage.md#prompt-for-llm).
+7. Start your conversation with the LLM about your project.

 ### Handling LLM File Requests